JoeKarlsson/IoT-Morse-Code-Demo/README.md

 Once your breadboard is configured, you should be able to enter a message onto the form and upon submission your Pi will emit your message in morse code :tada:.

 ## For use on a Rasperberry Pi
 Since this is the IoT, let us expose our localhost as a publicly accessible URL.
-We can do this using your IP Address.
+We can do this using the IP Address of your Pi.

-To get your Pi's IP address.
+To get your Raspberry Pi's IP address.
 Open the terminal on your Pi and enter:

     hostname -I